bugfree-software/the-internet-solution-python/README.md

 ## How to test The Internet?

-To run the tests, fork the repository, go into the main directory and run the following from command prompt/terminal:
+To run the tests, clone the repository, go into the main directory and run the following from command prompt/terminal:

 ```
 > nosetests tests/